CalciumSelenide/EmbeddedPython/MicroBit/TechSpecs/README.md

 **Be careful with the power pins!**
 The pins labelled **3V** and **GND** relate to the power supply of the board, and they should NEVER be connected together.

 For details on the power, current and voltage limitations of the board, see [Power Supply](https://tech.microbit.org/hardware/powersupply/).

 ---

 * **3V**: 3 volt *power output* or *power input*:
->* *power output*: If the Micro:Bit is powered by USB or a battery, then you can use the **3V** pin as a power output to power peripherals with.
+>* *Power output*: If the Micro:Bit is powered by USB or a battery, then you can use the **3V** pin as a power output to power peripherals with.
->* *power input*: If the Micro:Bit is NOT being powered by USB or battery, you can use the **3V** pin to supply power input to the Micro:Bit.
+>* *Power input*: If the Micro:Bit is NOT being powered by USB or battery, you can use the **3V** pin to supply power input to the Micro:Bit.
 * **GND**: attaches to ground in order to complete a circuit (required when using the **3V** pin)

 ---